10 Best Quiet Portable Generators of 2022 – Reviews & Top Picks

 1. Westinghouse Portable Inverter Generator – Best Overall

-If you are looking for a portable generator that is perfect for camping, RVing, or just charging your electronics, look no further.
+If you are looking for the best quiet portable generator that is perfect for camping, RVing, or just charging your electronics, look no further.
 The Westinghouse WH2200 is a super quiet model rated at 52dB.
 You will be able to run heavier appliances and equipment, as well, with a 2200-watt starting capacity and an 1800-watt run level.

 This generator gives you several outlets to choose from including two standard household outlets, and a 12-volt DC plug for charging phones, etc. The model is EPA and CARB certified and has low THD inverter technology so your expensive technology will be protected.
 You will also be able to use it worry-free because it has an automatic low-oil shut-down feature and a thirteen-hour runtime.